EnKuldes/EnKuldes/README.md

 My occupations:

   - 2023 Dec - Now as an Web Developer that handle develop and maintenance web application for payment gateway/PG.
-  - 2019 Apr - 2023 Dec as an IT Support that handle develop and maintenance web application, database administration and maintenance server availability.
+  - 2019 Apr - 2023 Dec as an Fullstack Dev that handle develop and maintenance web application, database administration and maintenance server availability.
   - 2017 Dec - 2019 Apr as an IT Support that handle job such as installation and maintenance hardware, software and networking problems.

 Vibing to : 🎧